🔄

 So, what exactly is the difference between a $150 faucet and a $500 one?
 It comes down to a few key factors.
 Higher-priced faucets typically use better materials, like solid brass waterways instead of plastic, and feature more durable internal parts like ceramic disc valves that prevent drips.
 You're also paying for superior design and engineering, as premium brands invest heavily in creating unique, ergonomic, and long-lasting products.
 These faucets are often tested to ensure they are safe, environmentally friendly, and built to last.
 Ultimately, a higher price often reflects better performance, a longer lifespan, and a more refined look.

-Common Faucet Myths to Avoid
+Don't Believe These Common Faucet Myths

 When you’re shopping for a new kitchen faucet, it’s easy to get tangled up in common assumptions.
 Sorting fact from fiction can help you choose a fixture you’ll love for years and keep it looking its best.
 Let’s clear up a few of the most common myths about stainless steel faucets so you can make a confident and informed decision for your kitchen.

-Myth: All Stainless Steel Is the Same
+Myth #1: All Stainless Steel Is Created Equal

 It’s a common belief that if it’s stainless steel, it’s all the same quality.
 In reality, not all stainless steel is created equal.
 The grade of the steel, the quality of the manufacturing, and the finish can vary significantly between brands and models.
 Higher-quality faucets often use grade 304 stainless steel, which contains more chromium and nickel, making it more resistant to corrosion and rust.
 When you browse a collection of premium plumbing fixtures, you’ll notice differences in weight, finish, and the smoothness of operation—all signs of superior materials and craftsmanship that you can feel.